Shop our fantastic line of discreet rifle cases from PDW’s and SBR’s to full-size rifles we have you covered. Check out our feature-rich cases below!

 Discreet and Secure Rifle Cases

 Keeping your firearm discreet is important, but so is keeping it secure.
 Securing your weapon while in transit is crucial if you should need to deploy it.

 Selecting a Discreet Rifle Case

-When rifle-owners are on the move between home, the range or other locations, it has become increasingly important to be very discreet about the equipment they’re carrying.
-You don’t want to be advertising what you’re transporting, for obvious reasons.
-It’s not the sort of thing you just want to be throwing into a bag nonchalantly.
-You want to be very intentional about making sure it’s discreet and covert so as not to draw any unwanted attention to yourself.
-The way you achieve this is by purchasing a suitable discreet rifle bag that gets the job done without causing a fuss.
+When rifle owners are moving between home, the range, or other locations, it has become increasingly important to be very discreet about the equipment they’re carrying.
+You don’t want to be advertising what you’re transporting for obvious reasons.
+It’s not the sort of thing you want to be throwing into a bag nonchalantly.
+You want to be very intentional about making sure it’s discreet and covert to not draw any unwanted attention to yourself.
+You achieve this by purchasing a suitable discreet rifle bag that gets the job done without causing a fuss.

 Before we continue, it’s worth making it clear that just because the bag is discreet does not exempt you from any laws regarding the transportation of firearms.
 So, make sure you check the local laws wherever you happen to be.
 But assuming you’ve got that covered, let’s look at some of the key factors you should consider when looking to purchase a covert rifle bag.

 One school of thought says that the most discreet form of transport is one that looks like something else entirely.
 For example, some gun-owners will use tennis racket bags, toolboxes, or other pseudonymous storage types for their rifle carrying needs.
 The logic goes that this won’t attract any extra attention because, from the outside, it looks like a different thing altogether – providing you the utmost covertness.
 They seem to blend better into everyday life and can often be cheaper than custom-built alternatives.